Radial M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power Bases for Multidimensional Singularities: Additional Experiments: 3D Poisson with a Point Charge under Dirichlet Boundary Conditions

+The exponent spectra learned by RMN provide direct physical interpretability.
 The dominant exponent $\mu_1$ consistently lies in the range $[-0.88, -0.70]$, approaching the Coulomb value $\mu = -1$.
 The deviation from exactly $-1$ reflects interactions between the singularity and domain boundaries.
 Higher-order terms with $\mu > 0$ capture smooth boundary corrections, with $\mu_6 = 2.0$ fixed at the upper bound.